 #5 – Learn and Share Information

 While many are waking up to the importance of digital citizenship, data privacy and security remain nebulous, techie subjects.
 Explode the myth with access to online curriculum that can coach you and improve your skills.
 You can read this privacy ebook for educators (free), facilitate professional learning opportunities using Me and My Shadow’s curriculum, as well as conduct a thorough review of how data is managed in your environment.
+Since the Me and My Shadow’s tools are no longer updated, you may want to try this browser Privacy Analyzer.

 Finally, make every effort to model for staff and students simple ways that data can be protected.
 Safeguarding our children’s education remains paramount, but you can’t teach in an unsafe environment.
 Protect, educate, and model digital safety.